-Only, it’s not a unicorn.
-It’s not even a donkey wearing a party hat.
+As you browse from site to site, you innocently click a link that promises to deliver what you want.
+Only, it’s not a real website.
 You’ve just joined the other one-third of Americans who have experienced identity theft.

 It happens fast.
 Scammers play on emotions like fear or excitement to convince you to act against your better judgment.
 All it takes is a click on the wrong link or email attachment to give scammers access to your most sensitive information.

 Before you’re even aware, that click opened the door for malware to infect your computer.
 It’s called phishing, and it can take many forms—ransomware, spyware, adware and viruses—but they all end up compromising your pocketbook, your identity, or both.

 According to the FBI, Americans lost nearly $30 million in 2017 to phishing scams.
 Here’s what you need to know to protect yourself.

 Phishing scams are attempts by scammers to get unsuspecting consumers to reveal sensitive personal information like a social security number, date of birth, or login credentials to a financial or credit card account, which they can use to open lines of credit, make purchases or sell to other criminals.

 In a typical email phishing scam, the sender poses to be a legitimate organization, such as an online retailer, government agency or credit card company.
 The scammer uses one of two main tactics—either offering something that seems too good to be true, or taking advantage of common fears.

 How to spot phishing